 Lisa Smith has been working in the public school system as a certified K-12 school counselor since 2017, and is currently a full-time school counselor and vocational coordinator for an autistic population.
 Lisa organized the school's very first cheerleading team, which aims to incorporate taught social skills with cheer to boost self-esteem and improve social connections and friendships.
 She began her journey working with adolescents, coaching gymnastics for fourteen years and expanding into working as a camp counselor, substitute teacher, reading specialist for dyslexia, and counselor for elementary, middle, and high school students.
 Lisa is driven by her enthusiastic and positive attitude towards life and believes the sky's the limit when a child is provided with the appropriate support, tools, and environments.

-Benjamin has a Bachelor's degree in Psychology and his study of counseling and developmental disabilities has led to our adoption and refinement of the Lego therapy approach used in our popular Lego Club.
-Benjamin is actively involved in the development of both our social skills group and peer modeling curricula, and provides therapy for many of our programs.
-He has also provided ancillary life skills training for autistic children engaged in peer modeling programs.
 Benjamin has been teaching children with special needs for over a decade.
+He holds a B.A. in Psychology and has completed the ADHD-CCSP training for understanding the unique needs and challenges of ADHD children.
+His study of counseling and developmental disabilities has led to our adoption and refinement of the cooperative play therapy approach used in our popular Lego Club.
+Benjamin has been actively involved in the development of social skills group and peer modeling curricula and has also provided ancillary life skills training for autistic children engaged in peer modeling programs.